Springfield pet-eating hoax

-Twitter post by the Republican Party's account for the United States House Committee on the Judiciary on September 9, 2024, referencing the hoax with an AI-generated picture of Donald Trump hugging a cat and a duck and the caption "Protect our ducks and kittens in Ohio!"
+X post by the Republican Party's account for the United States House Committee on the Judiciary on September 9, 2024, referencing the hoax with an AI-generated picture of Donald Trump hugging a cat and a duck and the caption "Protect our ducks and kittens in Ohio!"

 Starting in September 2024, false claims spread online saying Haitian immigrants were stealing and eating pets in Springfield, Ohio, United States.
 The claims began with a local Facebook group post claiming a neighbor's daughter's cat had been butchered, and spread quickly among far-right and neo-Nazi groups.
 The claims were then amplified by prominent figures in the American right, most notably Republican Ohio senator and vice-presidential nominee JD Vance, followed by his running mate Donald Trump and allies such as Laura Loomer and Elon Musk.
 Subsequently, the person who posted to Facebook and her neighbor admitted the daughter's involvement was false and it was just a rumor from a friend's acquaintance, with whom they had not spoken.

 Springfield and county law enforcement said that no credible reports or evidence support the claims, and the city's mayor Rob Rue and Ohio governor Mike DeWine, who are both Republicans, denounced them.
 Fact-checking website Snopes called the claims unfounded, while others characterized them as a hoax or a lie.
 When challenged on the factual basis of the claims, Vance told interviewer Dana Bash, "If I have to create stories so that the American media actually pays attention to the suffering of the American people, then that's what I'm going to do."

 The claims were widely described as racist, and they spread amid existing racial tensions in Springfield, where recent legal Haitian immigration strained some public resources.
 There had been previous incidents of hostility towards the local Haitian community and unfounded local rumors of Haitians stealing waterfowl for food.
 After the claims spread, dozens of bomb threats targeted Springfield schools, hospitals, public buildings, and businesses, often accompanied by anti-Haitian messages.
 Fact-checking website PolitiFact named the hoax its annual "Lie of the Year".